pweil-/kubernetes/docs/proposals/security-context-constraints.md

 ### Requirements

-1. Provide a set of restrictions that a security context operates under a new object will be introduced called SecurityContextConstraints.
+1. Provide a set of restrictions that a security context operates as new, cluster-scoped, object called SecurityContextConstraints.
-1. SecurityContextConstraints may also exist outside of a namespace.
-1. A cluster default service account will be created for the default namespace and be available to admission controllers via configuration.
-1. User information must be available to admission controllers.
+1. User information in `user.Info` must be available to admission controllers.
 1. Some authorizers may restrict a user’s ability to reference a service account.
 Systems requiring the ability to secure service accounts on a user level will be able to add a policy that enables referencing specific service accounts themselves.
-1. Admission control must validate the creation of Pods, PodTemplates, and Replication controllers against the allowed set of constraints.
+1. Admission control must validate the creation of Pods against the allowed set of constraints.

 ### Design